 Euthanasia can be a controversial issue.
 It is often referred to as a "mercy killing," and constitutes the taking of another's life who is terminally ill or otherwise ready to die.
 Only a couple of states allow physician-assisted suicide, but most states allow the withdrawal of life support machinery like respirators or feeding tubes.
 Pennsylvania's euthanasia laws allow for this type of withholding of life-sustaining treatments without the fear of homicide charges.

-Anyone who "intentionally aids or solicits another to commit suicide" in Ohio may be charged with a second-degree misdemeanor (one to two years in prison and a $5,000 fine).
+Anyone who "intentionally aids or solicits another to commit suicide" in Pennsylvania may be charged with a second-degree misdemeanor (one to two years in prison and a $5,000 fine).
 This may include procuring the necessary supplies or confirming the plan through email or other communications, but without actually going through with the plan and attempting the suicide.

 If the person's actions actually cause a suicide, or even a failed attempt, then the charges are bumped up to a second-degree felony (up to 10 years in prison and $25,000 in fines).

 Learn more about Pennsylvania euthanasia laws and related matters below.
 See FindLaw's Patient Rights section for related articles.